2.1 Sexual Misconduct, Domestic/Dating Violence and Stalking

 Any College student, staff member, or faculty member who has been the victim of sexual misconduct is encouraged to seek support and assistance from within or outside the College.
 It is important to remember that the reporting of such acts provides the College and the community with the opportunity to identify the person responsible and address the factors that might prevent such an occurrence in the future.
 Reporting a sexual offense quickly is important to preserving evidence that may be necessary to prove the offense occurred.
 Ithaca College provides medical, psychological, investigative, and other support services to assist victims of rape or other acts of sexual misconduct in dealing with the inevitable repercussions of such a traumatic event.

-Ithaca College employees who become aware that a student has been a victim of sexual misconduct including sexual harassment or assault, domestic or dating violence, or stalking are encouraged to report these incidences to the college’s Title IX coordinator.
+Ithaca College employees who become aware that a student has been a victim of sexual misconduct including sexual harassment or assault, domestic or dating violence, or stalking are encouraged to report these incidents to the college’s Title IX coordinator.
 However, only the following individuals are "Officials With Authority", or "OWAs" as defined by Title IX, and are therefore REQUIRED to report incidents to the Title IX Coordinator.